aiqinxuancai/ChatGPTSharp/README.md

 ## Update

-### 1.0.7 20230304
+### 1.0.8 20230304
-token algorithm after testing does not seem to find any problems, the code recovery
+* token algorithm fix

 ### 1.0.6 20230303
-* The token calculation has been temporarily removed, which may cause exceptions when certain strings are combined.
+* The token algorithm has been temporarily removed, which may cause exceptions when certain strings are combined.
 It will be restored after subsequent testing is completed.

 ### 1.0.5 20230303
 * Add SendMessage parameters sendSystemType and sendSystemMessage to specify the insertion of system messages into the conversation.